WAC 182-513-1340 Determining excluded income for long-term care (LTC) services.

 (2) The agency or its designee treats Department of Veterans Affairs (VA) benefits as follows:

-(a) Any VA dependent allowance is considered countable income to the dependent unless it is paid due to unusual medical expenses (UME);
+(a) Any VA dependent allowance is countable income to the dependent unless it is paid due to unusual medical expenses (UME);

 (b) UME, aid and attendance allowance, special monthly compensation (SMC) and housebound allowance are third-party resources;